 These 3 scientists are also actively involved with Orokonui Ecosanctuary, a 370-hectare mainland island 20 minutes’ drive from Dunedin.
 Predator-proof sanctuaries are a key part of conservation efforts in New Zealand and also found all over the country.
 I thought including Orokonui in the context would therefore appeal to students who may have visited other ecosanctuaries.

-When writing this context, I focused on 2 main underlying themes:
+When writing this content, I focused on 2 main underlying themes:

 - What makes our native reptiles and amphibians unique and why are they so endangered?

 - What is the actual science behind efforts to save them?